Updating a central configuration

 LEGACY NOTE: This guide describes legacy functionality in FotoStation.
 In new versions of FotoStation configurations are maintained and downloaded to the client over FWP.
-Please refer to Creating and maintaining centralized FotoStation configurations for updated documentation.
+See Creating and maintaining centralized FotoStation configurations for updated documentation.

 Updating a configuration

-To update a configuration after you have made changes to it, open the File menu (FotoStation Pro menu on the Mac), choose Manage configurations, then Upload configuration to server.
-Locate the FotoStation Logon folder and click OK, then select Update an existing configuration and choose the configuration to update in the dropdown list.
+To update a configuration after you have made changes to it, go to File (FotoStation Pro on Mac), select Manage configurations > Upload configuration to server.
+Locate the FotoStation Logon folder and select OK, then select Update an existing configuration and choose the configuration to update from the dropdown list.

-To update the configuration, either a FotoStation user account has to have “upload configuration on exit” privileges set in the user administration or the configuration has to be updated manually, as described in the above paragraph.
+To update the configuration, either a FotoStation user account has to have “upload configuration on exit” privileges set in the user administration or the configuration has to be updated manually, as described in the paragraph above.

 If the network is down, a message will inform the user that the network folder is unavailable FotoStation will use the last good configuration, which has been cached to the local disk.